 DPI has developed an online mapping tool to assist you in choosing locations to enjoy quality fishing.
 These locations are based on the NSW public land system and are managed by a variety of organisations such as local councils, Local Land Services and other government agencies.
 Information on this map is put together through spatial analysis, consultation with fishing organisations and field verification by DPI staff and other stakeholders.
 The sites shown should be seen as a starting point to plan a fishing adventure with family and friends.

-Click on individual site markers for Angler access information.
-See how to operate map here.
+Click on individual site markers for access information.
+For mobile phone or smart devices, please view the map here.

 Disclaimer: This map may provide assistance or information on where to fish but the NSW DPI and its employees do not guarantee the information or site conditions is without flaw or is wholly appropriate for any particular purpose and therefore disclaims all liability for any error, loss or other consequences which may arise from relying on any information provided.

 Crown land in NSW is managed under the Crown Lands Management Act 2016.
 Crown land is generally managed for the benefit of the people of NSW, with many areas across the State providing public access for a range of activities, including fishing.

 Types of Crown land can include Crown Reserves, Tenured Land, Submerged Land, Travelling Stock Reserves, Council Community Land, State Forests, the National Parks Estate and the Western Division.
 See www.crownland.nsw.gov.au for more information and what you can do on Crown land, including details on parks and other areas which offer great access for fishing.